Sheriff's deputy and woman killed in Colorado home shooting

 People lined up on Sunday to honor Peery as a hearse carrying his remains drove from a hospital to the coroner’s office.

-Gov. Jared Polis also expressed sympathy to the family of Peery, who was a decorated member of the sheriff’s department’s SWAT team.
+Gov. Jared Polis expressed sympathy to the family of Peery, who was a decorated member of the sheriff department’s SWAT team.

 “My thoughts and condolences are with the family and friends of Deputy Peery and all our neighbors in law enforcement who put their lives at risk to serve others,” he said.